 Introduction: Weathering King Tiger Rc Tank

 In the last project I did the basic weathering on the T90 Rc tank, but in this project, I will make weathering on King tiger Rc tank 1/16 scale from Heng Long.
 This time it will be more complex in cutting, drilling, and bending plastic, still not too difficult to make.
 It fun and looks realistic to the scale model.
 The step is simple and basic and easy to do.
 The result looks great.
+(I did more rust on the Tank to make it real ** check out new pictures).
 Let’s begin.

 Supplies that you need to do Weathering King Tiger’s project.

 1. Heng Long King tiger Rc tank (Or Other models)

 2. Arcylic paints, (White, Black, Dark Brown, Yellow), paint tray, water spray, and paint brushes different sizes.
 (I use Liquitex Basics: Burnt Sienna, Raw Sienna, and Mars Black)

 3. Spray paints (Surface primer (Red-brown), and cream or tan color (If you want to be correct in color,

 need to buy Tamiya’s spray color) It a little bit darker yellow.